tock/tock/doc/syscalls/00008_low_level_debug.md

   * ### Command Number: 1

-    **Description**: Print a predefined status code.
-The available status codes are listed later in this doc.
+    **Description**: Print a predefined alert code.
+The available alert codes are listed later in this doc.
+Predefined alert codes are intended for use in library code, and are defined here to avoid collisions between projects.

-    **Argument 1**: Status code to print
+    **Argument 1**: Alert code to print

     **Argument 2**: Unused